-The TRX 3.3 Racing Engine is the most powerful engine of its size ever available in a Ready-To-Run truck.
+Thank you for purchasing the Traxxas Nitro Slash, equipped with the TRX[®] 3.3 Racing Engine-the most powerful engine of its size ever available in a Ready-To-Run truck.
 Advanced engineering and design, along with thousands of hours of testing, puts the TRX 3.3 in a class by itself.
-Each part of the TRX 3.3 - from the air filter on the slide carburetor, to the tip on the dyno-tuned exhaust system - has been carefully engineered to provide maximum power over the broadest RPM range.
+Each part of the TRX 3.3-from the air filter on the slide carburetor, to the tip on the dyno-tuned exhaust system-has been carefully engineered to provide maximum power over the broadest rpm range.
+We are confident you will be rewarded with high-speed performance in a durable, long-lasting product.